 He took A-levels in English economics and French at Tonbridge School and has completed his first year of three at Queen Mary University of London.
-Ben is studying for a BA in comparative literature.
+Ben studied a BA in comparative literature.

-He started four games in the 2017 World Rugby U20 Championship and scored a try against New Zealand in the final.
+But Ben, who first played aged 12 at Sevenoaks RFC, recovered to start four games in the 2017 World Rugby U20 Championship and scored a try against New Zealand in the final.

 Ben used to play at centre before moving into the back row and his sporting idols are Tiger Woods, Bubba Watson, and Billy Vunipola.

-2017: F, W World Championship – W, A, SA, NZ
+2017: F, W World Championship – W, A, SA, NZ 2018 It, F, I

 10 points - 2T